bbjubjub2494/dshuf/spec/index.md

-The dshuf protocol allows any number of participants that don't trust each other to generate a random permutation of an arbitrary list using a random beacon.
+The dshuf protocol allows any number of participants that don't trust each other to generate a random permutation or a sequence of random elements of an arbitrary list using a random beacon.